herereadthis/redwall/src/jekyll_code/_posts/2014-06-21-setup-for-coding.md

 ---
 layout:         post
 title:          "How to Set Up Your Computer for Coding"
 date:           2014-06-21 20:30:10
 permalink:      setup-for-coding/
+description:    "It takes a lot to get a computer ready to begin writing code, including getting the right applications, packages, testing environments, etc. Here are all the best tools and things you need."
 tags:           css, less, sass
 ---

 It takes a lot to get a computer ready to begin writing code, including getting the right applications, packages, testing environments, etc. Here are all the best tools and things you need.
 <!--more-->

 *Note: the {% raw %}<code>$</code>{% endraw %} does not mean something you should copy, it's the prompt in your Terminal.*